June 22, 2006

-June 11, 2009 - California State University, Bakersfield's Summer Bridge program, which helps incoming freshmen prepare for the rigors of university work, kicks off Saturday, June 27, and runs through Thursday, July 23.
+California State University, Bakersfield's Summer Bridge program, which supports incoming freshmen to prepare for the rigors of university work, kicks off Saturday, June 24, and runs through Saturday, July 22.

-Summer Bridge, operating at CSUB since 1985, consists of a four-week residential program that assists about 200 Educational Opportunity Program incoming freshmen in making the transition from high school to the university.
-Students take courses in math, English, research and study skills.
-Academic advising, tutorials, workshops, and other activities are also included in the four-week experience.
+Summer Bridge, operating at CSUB since 1983, typically consists of a four-week residential program that assists about 160 Educational Opportunity Program incoming freshman in making the transition from high school to the university.
+It offers courses in math, writing and ethnic studies; academic advising, tutorials, workshops, and other activities are also included in the four-week experience.
 Students will earn nine units of credit toward graduation.
 They will live in the residence halls and receive meals at no cost.

 The Summer Bridge program is participating in the summer food service program.
 Meals will be provided to all eligible students free of charge.
 To be eligible to receive free meals at a residential camp, students must meet the income guidelines for reduced price meals in the National School Lunch Program.

 Students who are part of households that receive food stamps, benefits under the Food Distribution Program on Indian Reservations (FDPIR), or Temporary Assistance to Needy Families (TANF) are automatically eligible to receive free meals.